CarlHentges/Intractable-problems-PDDL-Solver/PROJECT_CODE/README.md

 4. __(optional)__ **DUAL_BFWS** - this is a second planner that was used for some of the solutions, it can be downloaded here: https://ipc2018-classical.bitbucket.io/
 5. **PLANNER** - the PDDL planner used to solve the problem
 	1. PDDL_PLANNER - point this to the **at_bfs** or **bfws** files installed in step 1 and 2.
+6. **inputs** place the input problem files into the /inputs/ directory.

 ## Trouble Shooting:
 ### Make sure that the ``solveAll.py`` file has the correct path to the planner!
 ### Some other common problems include missing directories.